AntidoteDB/antidote/docs/pages/mydoc/crdts.md

 The available data types are described below.

 All data types have in common, that their value only depends on the operations which have been delivered to the currently used Antidote data center.
-For all datatypes there can be concurrent operations which are not yet visible.
+There can always be operations which are not yet visible, for example because they happened concurrently on a different datacenter.

 In the descriptions below the word "after" always means "causally after".
 An operation which happens later in time can be concurrent, if it happened independently.